amorist/awesome/README.md

 ## HTML

 - [HBD](https://github.com/vinitshahdeo/HBD) - :birthday: Coder's way of wishing Happy Birthday! :cake: :cupcake: :confetti_ball: :tada: :balloon:
-- [school-of-sre](https://github.com/linkedin/school-of-sre) - At LinkedIn, we are using this curriculum for onboarding our entry level talents into the SRE role.
+- [school-of-sre](https://github.com/linkedin/school-of-sre) - At LinkedIn, we are using this curriculum for onboarding our entry-level talents into the SRE role.
 - [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.
 - [WechatMomentScreenshot](https://github.com/TransparentLC/WechatMomentScreenshot) - 朋友圈转发截图生成工具
 - [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) - The minimal amount of CSS to replicate the GitHub Markdown style